yonseicasl/NeuroSpector/README.md

 _NeuroSpector_ is a scheduling optimization framework that systematically analyzes the dataflow and mapping possibilities of DNN workloads in accelerators and rapidly identifies optimal scheduling schemes.
 NeuroSpector finds efficient scheduling solutions for a variety of DNN accelerators 8,000x faster than prior techniques with only 1% energy and cycle differences on average to the optimal schemes, whereas the previous techniques exhibit 85% greater energy and cycle results than the optimal solutions and as much as 15x in the worst case.
 In addition, NeuroSpector supports many essential features of DNN accelerators and workloads including group convolutions, multi-chip accelerators, data bypassing in buffers, unified/separate buffer types, static power modeling, and network-wise scheduling optimization, which were overlooked or only partly supported in the prior work.

 ## Compile
-NeuroSpector uses g++ to compile C++ codes for executions on CPUs.
-To build NeuroSpector, simply type `make` in a terminal.
+NeuroSpector is implemented in C++ codes.
+To build NeuroSpector, type `make` in a terminal.

 	$ make

 ## Run
 ### Optimizer
-NeuroSpector has two different types of executions modes, `optimizer` and `analyzer`.
-The `optimizer` mode triggers a scheduling optimization algorithm to find an optimal scheduling scheme (i.e., dataflow and mapping) for given accelerator and neural layer configurations.
+NeuroSpector has two different execution modes, `optimizer` and `analyzer`.
+The `optimizer` mode triggers a scheduling optimization algorithm to find an optimal scheduling scheme (i.e., dataflow and mapping) for the given accelerator and neural layer configurations.
 The following run command executes NeuroSpector in the `analyzer` mode.

 	$ ./NeuroSpector --run_type=optimizer
 			 --accelerator=<accelerator input>